1105-Foo-Aiden/Fooa-MiniChallenge2-towtofour/README.md

 ## I used what we learned in leacture to create 3 different interfaces with different services and code for each one.

 ## Peer Reviewer: Mike Heckerman
-## Peer Review: Code looks clean.
-All the end points work.
-Checked them on postman and swagger, they work.
+## Peer Review: TQuestions.cs needs wakeup time needs to be <= not < | TwoQuestions.cs needs wakeup to start with a lowercase w.
+These are the only changes that I found.